BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su25.PNG

 Add a supplier by using the ‘Add’ button
 Enter the details of the supplier and press the ‘save’ .
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 .. image:: _static/setup_images/su26.PNG